 graphs property

-A result object MAY contain a property named graphs whose value is an array of one or more unique (§3.6.2) graph objects (§3.27) each of which represents a directed graph.
-A directed graph is a network of nodes and directed edges that describes some aspect of the structure of the code (for example, a call graph).
+A result object MAY contain a property named graphs whose value is an array of zero or more unique (§3.7.3) graph objects (§3.39).
+A graph object represents a directed graph: a network of nodes and directed edges that describes some aspect of the structure of the code (for example, a call graph).

-A graph object defined at the result level SHALL be referenced only by graphTraversal objects (§3.30) defined in the graphTraversals property (§3.19.16) of the result object in which it is defined.
-This contrasts with graph objects defined at the run level (§3.11.15), which MAY be referenced by graphTraversal objects defined in the graphTraversals property of any result object in the containing run.
+A graph object defined at the result level SHALL be referenced only by graphTraversal objects (§3.42) defined in the graphTraversals property (§3.27.20) of the result object in which it is defined.
+This contrasts with graph objects defined at the run level (§3.14.20), which MAY be referenced by graphTraversal objects defined in the graphTraversals property of any result object in theRun.

 graphTraversals property

-If a result object contains a graphs property (§3.19.15), or if its containing run object (§3.11) contains a graphs property (§3.11.15), then the result object MAY contain a property named graphTraversals whose value is an array of one or more unique (§3.6.2) graphTraversal objects (§3.30).
-If neither the result object nor its containing run object contains a graphs property, the graphTraversals property SHALL be absent.
+If a result object contains a graphs property (§3.27.19), or if theRun contains a graphs property (§3.14.20), then the result object MAY contain a property named graphTraversals whose value is an array of zero or more unique (§3.7.3) graphTraversal objects (§3.42).
+If neither the result object nor theRun contains a graphs property, the graphTraversals property SHALL be absent.
 A graph traversal is a path through the code that visits one or more nodes in a specified graph.

 stacks property

-A result object MAY contain a property named stacks whose value is an array of one or more unique (§3.6.2) stack objects (§3.32).
-The stacks property is intended for use by analysis tools that collects call stack information in the process of producing results.
+A result object MAY contain a property named stacks whose value is an array of zero or more unique (§3.7.3) stack objects (§3.44).
+The stacks property is intended for use by analysis tools that compute or collect call stack information in the process of producing results.

 NOTE: The SARIF file format allows multiple stack objects within a single result object to allow for the possibility that more than one call stack might be relevant to a single result.